mgithubmessier/mmessier/README.md

 - AWS has permissions to get updates on commits to that branch and then will run the pipeline to deploy it
 - In the future, I may want to take that CI/CD pipeline back and run it in github actions, and then just do an amplify deploy via terraform
+  - I also learned that terraform has a cloud, which I created a free account for, but if I wanted to run all of my operations from there, then I would need to deploy all of the assets for the lambdas and whatnot there as well
+  - For the time being I've altered the "Execution Mode" at app.terraform.io to be "local" instead of "remote", read more on terraform execution modes [here](https://developer.hashicorp.com/terraform/cloud-docs/run/remote-operations#remote-operations-1)